thepenguinn/lunatikz/README.md

 ```

 If everything is right, (ie, you have installed all the prerequsites) lunatikz
 will build the pdfs from those `.tex` files.
-Then look inside all of the
+Now look inside all of the
 `tikzpics/` directories, you could see the `.pdf` files, lunatikz generated.

 Now you can compile the `main.tex` file using `pdflatex`.